All Products

 • To prevent compatibility and stability issues, WAF does not forward traffic.

-• You must add the traffic redirection ports of your cloud services to WAF.
-This way, the gateways of the cloud services automatically redirect web service traffic to WAF.
+• You must add the ports of your cloud services to WAF.
+This way, the gateways of the cloud services automatically redirect the web traffic of the cloud services to WAF.
 Then, WAF filters out malicious requests and forwards legitimate requests to the origin server.

 • WAF detects and forwards requests as a reverse proxy cluster.

-• You must update your CNAME record with your Domain Name System (DNS) provider to map your domain name to the CNAME that is provided by WAF.
-This ensures that requests destined for your domain name are redirected to WAF.
+• You must add a domain name and modify the Domain Name System (DNS) record of the domain name to resolve the domain name to the CNAME provided by WAF.
+This way, the web traffic of the domain name is redirected to WAF.
 Then, WAF filters out malicious requests and forwards legitimate requests to the origin server.

 • WAF detects and forwards requests as a reverse proxy cluster.